thomashei/WebApp_DisasterResponse/README.md

 In this project, we will analyze disaster data from Appen to build a model for an API that classifies disaster messages.
 The dataset contains real messages that were sent during disaster events, and our goal is to create a machine learning pipeline to categorize these events so that we can send the messages to an appropriate disaster relief agency.

 Our project includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.
-This project will show off our software skills, including our ability to create basic data pipelines and write clean, organized code!

 The project has three main components: